hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 > **NOTE:** The output of `plotProfile` will be a PNG image file, which you **will not be able to open on the cluster**.
 To view the file you will want to use [FileZilla](03_QC_FASTQC.md#what-is-filezilla) to move it over to your local computer.

 The figure should like the one displayed below.
 We observe that the **replicate 2 has a much higher signal** present in these regions.
 This is not uncommon in ChIP-seq data.
+There will likely be one replicate that exhibits stronger signal.
 What is encouraging to see is that there is a **decent amount of signal in both replicates**, so we have some confidence in the regions we identified.

 <p align="center">